Ranking Sunderland’s 10 best managers of the Premier League era

-Sunderland have suffered from some pretty rotten managers in the Premier League era – but it hasn’t all been doom and gloom on Wearside in that time.
+Sunderland have had some managers in the Premier League era their fans would rather forget – but it hasn’t all been doom and gloom on Wearside in that time.

 Sunderland have been relegated from the Premier League four times, three times as the bottom team, but they also finished seventh two seasons in a row around the turn of the millennium and then back in the top half again in 2011.

 Throw in a few great escapes, and there are some managers whose names actually aren’t mud in that part of the North East.
-We couldn’t get to 10 who are liked, though, so here are the 10 least worst instead.
+Albeit we couldn’t quite manage a full 10 who are liked…

 Reid, in many ways, is the architect of the modern Sunderland AFC.
 He took the club from fighting relegation in the second tier at Roker Park, to fighting for European qualification in the Premier League at the Stadium of Light.